OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-special-cells.md

 If no cells with the targeted characteristic exist in the range, `getSpecialCells` throws an **ItemNotFound** error.
 This diverts the flow of control to a `catch` block, if there is one.
 If there isn't a `catch` block, the error halts the method.

 If you expect that cells with the targeted characteristic should always exist, you'll likely want your code to throw an error if those cells aren't there.
 If it's a valid scenario that there aren't any matching cells, your code should check for this possibility and handle it gracefully without throwing an error.
 You can achieve this behavior with the `getSpecialCellsOrNullObject` method and its returned `isNullObject` property.
-The following example uses this pattern.
+The following code sample uses this pattern.
 About this code, note:

-- The `getSpecialCellsOrNullObject` method always returns a proxy object, so it is never `null` in the ordinary JavaScript sense.
+- The `getSpecialCellsOrNullObject` method always returns a proxy object, so it's never `null` in the ordinary JavaScript sense.
 But if no matching cells are found, the `isNullObject` property of the object is set to `true`.
 - It calls `context.sync` *before* it tests the `isNullObject` property.
 This is a requirement with all `*OrNullObject` methods and properties, because you always have to load and sync a property in order to read it.
-However, it is not necessary to *explicitly* load the `isNullObject` property.
-It is automatically loaded by the `context.sync` even if `load` is not called on the object.
+However, it's not necessary to *explicitly* load the `isNullObject` property.
+It's automatically loaded by the `context.sync` even if `load` is not called on the object.
 For more information, see [\*OrNullObject methods and properties](../develop/application-specific-api-model.md#ornullobject-methods-and-properties).
 - You can test this code by first selecting a range that has no formula cells and running it.
 Then select a range that has at least one cell with a formula and run it again.

 ```js